 So it is a part of the puzzle needed to make your case to your prospect.
-Much like a testimonial or a product demonstration, your story needs to be able to tell your prospect why you are the business they should choose and that’s why it’s so important.
+Much like a testimonial or a product demonstration.
+Your story needs to be able to tell your prospect why you are the business they should choose.
+That’s why it’s so important.

 “I was struggling with X and then I did Y and everything changed for me.”

 Before and afters are often used in weight loss or fitness as proof.
 But If you think about it, there is also the rags to riches story.
 “I was broke and struggling in business, then I came up with X and everything changed for me.”

 A Story I really like is from the innocent founders, they make smoothies and the story goes: